-73. The application includes a Planning Statement, a copy of which is attached as Appendix 1.
+55. The application includes a Planning Statement.

-74. National context
+56. National context

 It is stated that the closure of many large NHS hospitals has created a shortfall in accommodation for those with mental illness, recognised by the Government in its White Paper "Modernising Mental Health Services".
 The National Service Framework for Mental Health published in 1999 identifies gaps in medium secure provision and states that patients are often placed inappropriately in higher levels of security than is necessary.
 It recognises that the independent sector has a role to play in providing additional bed spaces and specialist services.
 Kneesworth Hospital can provide a 'quality of life' opportunity for individuals to help achieve one of the Government aims in the National Service Framework to ensure that each person with severe mental illness receives the range of mental health services they need.